The Submission Process

 If you wish to make another submission, please click on New Submission and a new blank submission form will open.

 You may wish to change your submission.
-You can do this at any time up to the deadline of 15th January 2021.
+You can do this at any time up to the extended deadline of 15th April 2021.